Free discovery callFree discovery call

 }

-More examples of how to use it can be found on our GitHub and our npm.
+More examples of how to use it can be found on our GitHub repo or our npm repo.
 In this documentation, you can also find a simplified way to use it in a React application as a hook.

-We’ve left the Axios interceptors intact so if you need to have some custom logic before sending a request, or getting a response, you can customize it as you want.
+Axios interceptors were left intact so if you need to have some custom logic before sending a request, or getting a response, you can customize it as you want.
 Also, if you have a custom error handling, you can add that logic here.

 Conclusion